adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 2. A great public transportation service

+Public transport is just flawless.
+It is extremely affordable and it works extremely well.

 others: a hauntingly interesting metro system, metro stairs that make you dizzy, strange/semi-erotical art and sense of humor

 ### 3.- Really good beer